About This Quiz

 Advertisement

-Longinus was a Roman centurion who stabbed Jesus in the side.
+Longinus was a Roman centurion who stabbed Jesus Christ in the side.
 Jesus' blood healed his poor eyes, and he later converted and became an evangelical.

 Jezebel was a very evil woman who came from Tyre.
 She tried to get her husband to spread the worship of Baal, which was idolatrous.
 Jehu had her thrown from the city walls.